-- Touch the appropriate conductivity sensor input.
-This conductivity value will control the operation of this Blowdown relay. - Touch the button for the desired flow switch input.
+- From the Setpoint Menu of the relay, select Blowdown by Cycle of Make-up. - Touch the appropriate main conductivity sensor input (NCON 1 or NCON3). - Touch the button for the desired flow switch input.
 MB IN 3 and MB IN 4 are located inside the NexSysTM Control System enclosure.
-NDIGI 3 and NDIGI 4 are located on the optional Digital Input Node
+NDIGI 3 and NDIGI 4 are located on the optional Digital Input Node.